komanton/dicty/README.md

 # Keyboard Shortcuts
 1. Ctrl+Space - Star/Stop dictation
-2. Ctrl+L - Switch languages(during dictation).
+2. Ctrl+L - Switch languages(and during dictation too).
 Firstly, need to add other languages to Chrome->Settings->Languages->Add Languages.

 # Punctuation
 You can use these phrases to add punctuation to your text by saying the name of the punctuation: